 Florida Southern holds spring commencement

 LAKELAND, Fla.
-(May 10, 2005) — Three hundred three Florida Southern College students received diplomas during two spring graduation ceremonies held April 30 on the FSC campus.
+(April 26, 2006) — Approximately 302 Florida Southern College students will receive diplomas during two spring graduation ceremonies April 29 on the FSC campus.

 About Florida Southern College